masoncfrancis/masons-guides/nyc/gettingaround.md

 #### MetroCard

+**Note: MetroCard will be phased out by 2024**

 MetroCard is the traditional way to pay your subway fare.
 MetroCards look like this:

 ![MetroCard picture](img/MetroCard.svg)

 You have to buy a MetroCard at a MetroCard vending machine.
 You'll have to pay a $1 fee to get a new card, and there are multiple card types.
 You can put as much money as you want on a card.
-If you plan on putting more than $33 on there, just go ahead and buy a week unlimited card.
+If you plan on putting more than $34 on there, just go ahead and buy a week unlimited card.
 One thing you should know about the unlimited MetroCards is that you can only swipe an unlimited card once roughly every 20 minutes (unless you're transferring between bus/subway).
 They do that to make sure you don't try to use your card on more than one person at once.